emad-elsaid/xlog/docs/extensions.md

 * Go module/package that imports xlog package
 * Can be hosted anywhere
+* Implements `xlog.Extension` interface
-*  Has an `init` function
+* Has an `Init` function to register all of its components using `Register*`
-*  Uses `Register*` functions in the `init` function (checkout Go package documentation)
+* Uses `RegisterExtension` functions in the `init` function of the package to register the extension
 * Adds or improves a feature in xlog using one or more of the extension points.
 * Imported by a the `main` package of your knowledgebase along with all other extensions and Xlog itself. an example can be found in Xlog CLI

 # Creating extensions